MunkushiR/se-assignment-2-introduction-to-software-engineering/README.md

 #  3. Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
+Agile emphasizes flexibility and iterative development, while Waterfall follows a sequential, fixed plan; Agile encourages ongoing customer collaboration, whereas Waterfall involves customers primarily at the beginning and end; Agile allows for changes throughout the process, whereas Waterfall follows a more rigid plan; Agile values working software over comprehensive documentation, whereas Waterfall emphasizes thorough documentation at each stage; Agile typically delivers working software in shorter iterations, while Waterfall may take longer to deliver a complete product.

 # 4. What is requirements engineering?
+Requirements engineering is the systematic process of gathering, analyzing, documenting, and managing the needs and expectations of stakeholders for a software system.
+It involves identifying, defining, and prioritizing functional and non-functional requirements to ensure that the resulting software meets the desired objectives and specifications.

 # 5. Describe the process and its importance in the software development lifecycle.
+Requirements engineering involves gathering, analyzing, documenting, and managing stakeholder needs for a software system.
+It ensures alignment between the software and stakeholder expectations, reduces risks, enhances efficiency, facilitates communication, and enables effective project management throughout the software development lifecycle.

 # 6. Explain the concept of modularity in software design.
 How does it improve maintainability and scalability of software systems?
+odularity in software design involves breaking down systems into smaller, independent components, improving maintainability by isolating changes and easing debugging, while also enhancing scalability through incremental development and resource efficiency.

 # 7. Describe the different levels of software testing (unit testing, integration testing, system testing, acceptance testing).
 Why is testing crucial in software development?